singlestore-labs/demo-realtime-digital-marketing/devnotes.md

 # matching

 Once we have segmentation, offers should be modified to contain a list of segment IDs.
 The matching algorithm will need to use json_contains_array to filter offers.

+Need to update subscribers.last_notification as well as write out the notifications.

 # frontend framework